Predicting Human Perceptions of Robot Performance During Navigation Tasks: Limitations and Future Work

-\textbf{Limitations and Future Work:} Our work has several limitations.
-First, we obtained human baselines for prediction performance, but used only a limited set of feature combinations.
-In the future, it would be interesting to consider a broader set of feature categories.
-Second, our work focused on navigation in a VR setup.
-An immediate next step is to extend our work to real-world interactions, verifying the generalizability of prediction models to different tasks and considering sensor noise in the detected features.
-Lastly, the inferred performance predictions, which could be considered instantaneous rewards, could be used in the future to adapt robot behavior in HRI.
+Our work has several limitations that point to interesting future directions. \track{In particular}, we obtained human baselines for prediction performance, but used only a limited set of feature combinations \track{that described interactions in a single VR environment and two real-world environments}.
+In the future, it would be interesting to consider a broader set of feature categories \track{in a more diverse range of environments}.
+For instance, future work could \track{investigate} the value of more detailed human pose features (e.g., \cite{zheng2019deephuman}) \track{across a wider range of scenarios (public plazas or hospitals) where humans may behave differently due to their activity, stress or other factors.}

+\track{Facial expressions and the nuance of human motion are challenging to capture.
+In our data collection with virtual reality,} \thrirevision{the use of VR could have biased observed nonverbal behavior as well as human perceptions of a robot, given the way humans provide input to the simulation via the VR device, the way the device captures their nonverbal behavior, and the sim-to-real gap.}

+\thrirevision{W}e were limited by the features captured by the Vive Pro Eye VR headset, which describe the geometry of the face through blend shapes.
+We visualized this data by rendering the features on a virtual avatar head, and this could have affected the perception of subtle human facial expressions.
+In the future, it would be interesting to utilize more advanced devices such as the recently released Apple Vision Pro to create other datasets of implicit human feedback.
+The new Apple device can sense faces in a way that allows rendering higher quality avatars for users, and the data it captures could potentially improve the accuracy and robustness of ML models that predict robot performance.

+\track{In the future, inferred performance predictions could be used to adapt robot behavior.
+For example, a robot could use binary robot performance predictions as} instantaneous rewards \track{that guide changes in robot behavior to better align what the robot does with human preferences} \cite{knox2009interactively,macglashan2017interactive,cui2021empathic}. \track{When the predictions indicate low robot performance or suggest drastic changes in \thrirevision{perceptions} of the robot's behavior, the robot could also opt for querying users explicitly about its performance to verify the predictions.
+Perhaps the responses can also be used to improve the prediction model.}